moelholm/moelholm.github.io/_posts/2016-08-16-spring-boot-enhance-your-logging.md

 Here we maintain the MDC data in a Servlet `Filter`.
 That is an excellent place to maintain it - if we work with HTTP requests (REST, SOAP, JSP, Servlet, Thymeleaf, ...).
 If you have JMS listeners in your application - then you'll need to maintain the MDC data there too.
 Same applies with Quartz Jobs.
 And so on.

-<blockquote>You decide what you want in the MDC data.
+<blockquote class="blockquote">You decide what you want in the MDC data.

 Anything goes: URL, session id, request id, user id, ip address, ...</blockquote>